 There are also activities available for you to choose from, food tours, horseback riding tours and just spending some time wandering around the town to absorb the Icelandic culture is always exciting.

 From Akureyri to Borgarnes on the West Coast, you have just over 300 km to cover.
 Along the way, you will pass through a number of smaller towns to stop and rest.
 Depending on your schedule, there are a number of side trips you can make that are worth the extra time and getting off the Ring Road for a little bit.

 Close to the midway point, the Vatnsnes peninsula has some spectacular views and of special interest is the Hvitserkur rock formations.
 You can also visit Hvammstangi to visit the Icelandic Seal Center, take a boat tour to see the Seals in the wild, or even explore the shoreline to maybe catch a view of them basking on the rocky shoreline.

-From Borgarnes to Reykjavik is just over 1 hour’s drive, so you can take your time and stop along the way as your journey of Iceland’s Ring Road comes to an end.
+From Borgarnes to Reykjavík is just over 1-hour drive, so you can take your time and stop along the way as your journey of Iceland’s Ring Road comes to an end.

-The ring road is 830 miles long or about 1,335 km; it will take approximately 12 hours, non-stop, and weather permitting, to circumnavigate Iceland.
-However, every visitor comes to enjoy the beauty Iceland has to offer, they will for sure make stops along the way.
+The Ring Road is 830 miles long or about 1,335 km; it will take approximately 12 hours, non-stop, weather permitting, to circumnavigate Iceland.
+However, every visitor who comes to enjoy the beauty Iceland has to offer, will for sure make stops along the way.